Meticulous project planning is something that anybody who wants to succeed in managing projects should strive for, but few really achieve it.

-When it needs to be delivered to the market, etc?
-In short project scope defines what should be delivered to the market, when the project is done and how to get there.
+When does it need to be delivered to the market, etc?
+In short, project scope defines what should be delivered to the market, when the project is done and how to get there.

 You need to answer the what, how and when questions to complete the project scope.
 What the product or service is?
 Its features and it costs?

 How to develop and finish the project?
-When we need to be in the market?
+When do we need to be in the market?

 After you have established goals and scope, it is time to create the project schedule.
-Project schedule is a precise road-map of all the actions you and your team need to take and duration of each task to achieve your stated goal.
+The project schedule is a precise road-map of all the actions you and your team need to take and duration of each task to achieve your stated goal.